-Swimming – The ladder off swim dock leads you into the shallow water of the bay with a mostly sandy bottom.
-Swimming is delightful till the jelly fish come in, then floating above them on inflatable rafts and lounge chairs is equally as cooling and enjoyable.
+The ladder off of the swim dock leads you into the shallow water of the bay with a mostly sandy bottom.
+Swimming is delightful till the jellyfish come in.
+However, float above them on inflatable rafts and lounge chairs for an equally as cooling and enjoyable afternoon on the water.

 Lady Patty sets sail from Knapp’s Narrows Marina onto the Chesapeake Bay and the Choptank River.
 They have beautiful sunset sails and spectacular day sails.
 They will offer discounts for those staying at Wades Point.

 If you prefer to sail on a historic Skipjack, then Captain Ed Farley and H.M Krentz await your call.
-Docked in St Michaels, pictured above off Wades Point.
-410-745-6080,
+Docked in St Michaels.

-Sept: Skipjack H. M. Krentz – Sailing on the H. M. Krentz.
+Skipjack H. M. Krentz: Sailing on the H. M. Krentz.
 Daily 2 hour sailing schedule 11:00 AM, 2 PM, evening to sunset.
 Departs from the Chesapeake Bay Maritime Museum in St. Michaels.
 Admission charge.
-410-745-6080

 A National Historic Landmark: Skipjack Rebecca T. Ruark